adobe/wskdebug/README.md

 * `--on-build`: Shell command for custom action build step
 * `--build-path`: Path to built action, result of --on-build command
-* `--build-path-root`: Build path mount root, ignored if build-path is not set

 As a simple example, imagine the build process for an action with source file `action.js` deployed as `myaction` is simply renaming the file and placing it as `index.js` in a `build/` directory: